wavesplatform/waves-lessons/lessons/EN/B. How the waves works/e. What is a smart account and setting account script/lesson.md

 ## Usage examples ##

 The examples will be written in the [Ride programming language](https://docs.waves.tech/en/ride/).
-In the topic [Programming on RIDE]() basics of the language will be described.
+The topic [Programming on RIDE]() will describe the basics of the language.

 ### `Selling or buying only BTC` ###

-An account with the script below can make sales transactions only in relation to BTC:
+An account with the script below can make sales transactions only with BTC:
 ```ride
 {-# STDLIB_VERSION 6 #-}
 {-# CONTENT_TYPE EXPRESSION #-}